teckmonster/pickupstrength/about.md

 In Pick Up Strength, this place will fill with creativity, non-judgment, positivity, and a healthy dose of encouragement and curiosity.

+# Events

+Upcoming:

+#### Introduction to Yoga, Fall 2018 Series

+Oct 9, 2018 - Nov 13, 2018

+Tuesday, 5:00 PM - 6:00 PM

+NRSG 108, School of Nursing, Emory University.

+Please join me for this special collaborative yoga series with the School of Nursing at Emory University.

+There will be a total of 6 series covered themes in breathing, self-care, Dhyana (meditation), Santosha (contentment), Attachment, and Yoga Sutras of Patanjali - Yogas Citta Vrtti Nirodha.

+***

 Share with love,